 Paul E. Pepe, M.D., Professor, Department of Surgery

 Renown for a grass-roots, street-wise style in planning, implementing, and overseeing a systems approach to saving lives, both operationally and through clinical trials, his programs have resulted in some of the highest cardiac arrest and trauma survival rates worldwide.

 In addition to the Chain of Survival publication, he is known for his original measurements of physiological mechanisms (e.g., Auto-PEEP), intrepid clinical concepts (e.g., deferred rescue breaths in CPR), and groundbreaking clinical trials (e.g., deferred IV fluids for trauma).
 Published years ago by Dr. Pepe and colleagues, these studies are now part of mainstream medical practice and research.

 Many of his numerous studies, injury prevention programs, and media interactions have consistently affected public policy and legislation.
 Helping to set national priorities for cardiac and trauma resuscitation research, the NIH now has formally designated his EM program as a federally funded resuscitation research center set to conduct 10 clinical trials over the next 5-10 years.

-Robert Rege, M.D., Professor and Chairman of Surgery
+Robert Rege, M.D., Professor, Department of Surgery

 In recent years, Dr. Rege has been a leader in development of advanced laparoscopic surgery, including laparoscopic hernia repair, Nissen fundoplication, esophagomyotomy, colectomy, and splenectomy.
 Dr. Rege maintained an active basic research program to study the pathogenesis of gallstones, which has been continuously funded via external sources since its inception in 1983.